knutnergaard/smufolib/README.rst

    >>> from bin.checkAnchors import checkAnchors
    >>> checkAnchors(mark=True)

-.. only:: builder_html

 This imports and executes the script's program function, :func:`~bin.checkAnchors.checkAnchors`, from the script module of the same name.

-.. only:: not builder_html

-   This imports and executes the script's program function, ``checkAnchors.checkAnchors``, from reStructuredTextreStructuredTextthe script module of the same name.

 .. |PyPI| image:: https://img.shields.io/pypi/v/smufolib
    :alt: PyPI - Version